-- Steps required to meet government targets for upgrading homes by 2035, and all fuel-poor homes by 2030;
+- Current policy goals - steps required to meet government targets for upgrading homes by 2035, and all fuel-poor homes by 2030;

-- Innovative models such as green mortgages for financial support to help increase energy efficiency, drawing on measures in the Green Finance Strategy; and
+- Funding - innovative models such as green mortgages for financial support to help increase energy efficiency, drawing on measures in the Green Finance Strategy; and

-Further confirmed speakers include: Sophie Adams, Product Owner, Data Services, Ofgem; Michael Barlow, Head, Energy, Power and Utilities Sector Group, Burges Salmon; Peter Broad, Senior Policy Researcher, Energy policy research team, Citizens Advice; Steve Cox, Engineering and Technical Director, Electricity North West; Alasdair Donn, Head of Building Performance, Group Sustainability, Wilmott Dixon & Non-Executive Director, BSRIA; Paul Ellis, Chief Executive, Ecology Building Society; Richard Long, Business Development Director, Engie and a senior speaker confirmed from E.ON and Nottingham City Homes and the Energy Saving Trust.
+Further confirmed speakers include: Sophie Adams, Ofgem; Michael Barlow, Burges Salmon; Peter Broad, Citizens Advice; Steve Cox, Electricity North West; Alasdair Donn, Wilmott Dixon and BSRIA; Paul Ellis, Ecology Building Society; Richard Long, Engie; and senior speakers confirmed from Energy Saving Trust; E.ON and Nottingham City Homes.